raganwald/braythwayt.com/_posts/2015-01-20-learned-helplessness.md

 layout: default
 ---

 There are a few ideas that have helped shape my evolution as a human being.
 I've written about one, [Learned Optimism] by Dr. Martin Seligman.
-Today I'm writing about another idea that was also developed by Dr. Seligman, [Learned Helplessness].
+Today I'm writing about another idea that was also developed by Dr. Seligman, [Learned Helplessness].[^disclaim]

 [Learned Optimism]: https://www.amazon.com/gp/product/B005DB6S7K/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B005DB6S7K&linkCode=as2&tag=raganwald001-20&linkId=Q5XZ45JJQBT2MTWG
 [Learned Helplessness]: https://en.wikipedia.org/wiki/Learned_helplessness

-Seligman's research methodology has attracted a great deal of criticism, as it involved electrically shocking animals, and inducing a kind of depression.
+[^disclaim]: Seligman's research methodology has attracted a great deal of criticism, as it involved electrically shocking animals, and inducing a kind of depression.
 The resulting "learned helplessness" is so debilitating, that the methodology has been used by others to torture human beings.
 Seligman claims that his work was done to help humans *avoid* depression, and that is the spirit in which I encourage learning about Learned Helplessness.

 ![Decaf Espresso](/assets/images/decaf-espresso.jpg)